Immigrant Rapid Response Fund

 Your support enables rapid, community-informed decisions with immediate impact.

 Foundations or other institutional donors, please contact Asha Harrison at asha@wfmn.org.
 The interest form for future funding is now closed.
-The final round of rapid response funding will be determined on April 10, 2026.
+The final grants for response funding are currently being distributed.
 Further questions about fund distribution, contact us.

 Funding Priorities